flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch03-API.md

       }
     }

-    With JUnit 5 you can also inject the id of the deployment (with +org.flowable.cmmn.engine.test.CmmnDeploymentId+_) into your test and lifecycle methods.
+With JUnit Jupiter you can also inject the id of the deployment (with +org.flowable.cmmn.engine.test.CmmnDeploymentId+_) into your test and lifecycle methods.

-**Junit 5 test with custom resource.**
+**Junit Jupiter test with custom resource.**

     @FlowableCmmnTest
     @CmmnConfigurationResource("flowable.custom.cmmn.cfg.xml")